 About the Author

-Andy Woods is the Design Director of Rouge Media - a branding and web design agency.
+Andy Woods is the Creative Director and Co-Founder of Rouge Media - a branding and web design agency.
 He's an experienced digital marketing problem solver, helping make the web work for B2B businesses for over 20 years (plus a little more).
-Andy specializes in the psychology of buying, and in creating materials that sell.
+Andy specialises in the psychology of buying, and in creating materials that sell.
 He is a brand strategist, UI/UX designer, advertising copywriter and lead generation expert, helping marketeers solve the challenge of creating opportunities for sales teams to pick-up and close.